LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/tag-visual-features/README.md

   - Computer Vision
 ---

-# Sample Code for Tagging Visual Features in Images with Computer Vision
+# Sample Code for Tagging Visual Features with Computer Vision

-This sample code shows you how to tag visual features in images with Computer Vision.
+This sample code shows you how to tag visual features with the Computer Vision API.

 ## Contents